 What qualifies as a fender bender?

-A fender bender is a low-speed collision that causes cosmetic or minor structural damage, typically to the front or rear, without disabling the car or causing serious injury.
-The term comes from the panels most commonly affected: the fenders (panels over the wheel wells) and bumpers (the protective structures at the front and rear).
+A fender bender is a low-speed collision causing cosmetic or minor structural damage, typically to the front or rear, without disabling the vehicle or causing serious injury.
+Common scenarios:

-- Parking lot impacts with stationary objects or other vehicles
+- Parking lot impacts with stationary objects or vehicles

 - Backing into posts, curbs, or garage doors